vicmator/Angular-Webpack/README.md

-# Angular2-Webpack
+# Angular4-Webpack
-It's a single page using Angular2 and Typescript with Webpack
+It's a single page using Angular 4 and Typescript with Webpack

 # How to get started